Eric Tigerstedt: Death

-When it finally seemed that Tigerstedt was on the verge of commercial success, he was involved in an ultimately fatal car accident on April 20, 1924, when another car unexpectedly turned in front of the car Tigerstedt was travelling in.
+When it finally seemed that Tigerstedt was on the verge of commercial success, he was involved in a car accident on April 20, 1924, when another car unexpectedly turned in front of the car Tigerstedt was travelling in.
 There were persistent rumours that a competitor had arranged for the accident, but there was never any proof of this.

 Exactly one year later, on April 20, 1925, he succumbed to tuberculosis at the New York Fifth Avenue Hospital, possibly due to side effects from his injuries in the car accident.
 He wrote his last letter to his brother Göran, in which he described the state of his company, explained the structure of a new membrane that he was developing, and stated that he was about to undergo a kidney operation due to the spreading tuberculosis.
 Unfortunately, medical science was not advanced enough to be able to save his life.
 After his death, his brother travelled to America and brought his ashes home for burial in Helsinki.
 As with many inventors, Tigerstedt's inventions were never fully appreciated during his own lifetime.
 He is buried at the Hietaniemi Cemetery owned by the Lutheran Church of Finland.